negrel/eli/distributions/.common/eli_scripts/README.md

 ## `install-iso`

-The script used to generate/install an ISO from an OCI/Docker image.
+This script is used to generate/install an ISO from an OCI/Docker image.

 The script **MAY** support the following environment variable: